-In terms of cooperative behavior, left-wing extremity was associated with increased cooperation (r = 0.15, p < .001 for self-reported extremity), while right-wing extremity showed a similar trend (r = 0.12, p < .001 for self-reported extremity).
+Regarding cooperative behavior, an association was found between left-wing extremity and increased cooperation (r = 0.15, p < .001 for self-reported extremity), while right-wing extremity showed a similar trend (r = 0.12, p < .001 for self-reported extremity).

+Finally, we examined whether the political party in power had an impact on this relationship and discovered that individuals with extreme views placed a greater emphasis on this factor when making decisions regarding trust and compliance.
+Consistent with our expectations, extremity reduced the willingness to trust and show deference to “others.”

-These findings suggested that while polarization and extremism did not directly undermine trust, they made self-regulation and voluntary compliance more sensitive to fluctuations in trust.
-This increased sensitivity could potentially threaten the effectiveness of self-regulatory approaches in highly polarized societies, especially if trust in government were to decline.
+According to these findings, polarization and extremism may not directly erode trust, but they can make self-regulation and voluntary compliance more vulnerable to changes in trust levels.
+This heightened sensitivity could potentially jeopardize the effectiveness of self-regulatory measures in highly polarized societies, especially if trust in the government were to decline.

-Our study concluded that extremity matters not because it undermines trust, but because it changes the dynamics of authority.
-Extremity heightened the relationship between individual trust and cooperation, making cooperation more contingent on perceptions of government.
-The threat of extremity to self-regulation, as suggested by the ESS data, was that if trust in government were to decline in the future, it would have a greater impact on extreme people, as they base their behavior more heavily on trust.
+Our study found that extremism does not adversely affect trust, but it does alter the dynamics of authority.
+When extreme measures are taken, the relationship between individual trust and cooperation intensifies, making cooperation more dependent on the perceptions of the government.
+Our study suggests that polarization plays a vital role in determining the effectiveness of self-regulation when viewed from the perspective of ideological extremity.

-Our findings also suggested two potentially conflicting individual-level trends.
-First, extremity raised the average level of trust, at least among right-wing individuals.
-Second, both left- and right-wing extremes focused more on their trust in government when deciding how to behave.
-If trust were to decline for any reason, the impact on cooperation would be accelerated among the extreme, which was true for both left and right extremity.

-Our study implied that polarization, explored through the lens of ideological extremity, matters for the effectiveness of self-regulation by making cooperation more sensitive to trust than ever before, and in comparison to command-and-control regulation.
-Our analysis also revealed sharp aggregate differences between left- and right-wing ideology, with left extreme societies relying heavily on trust, while right extreme societies relied less on trust.
+Cooperation becomes more dependent on trust than ever before, especially when compared to command-and-control regulation.
+Our analysis also reveals significant overall differences between left- and right-wing ideologies.
+In extreme left-wing societies, trust plays a crucial role, whereas extreme right-wing societies tend to place less emphasis on trust.

-Lastly, we tested whether having one's party in power mattered in this relationship and found that extreme people put significantly more weight on this factor when making decisions about trust and compliance.
-As expected, extremity lowered the willingness to trust and defer to "others".

-The study concluded that policymakers considering self-regulatory tools in polarized societies should be aware of these dynamics, particularly the differing impacts of left- and right-wing extremity on the role of trust in compliance and cooperation decisions.
+Thus, our study suggests that policymakers in polarized societies who are considering self-regulatory tools should be aware of the varying effects of left- and right-wing extremism on the importance of trust in decisions related to compliance and cooperation.

-What seems to be interesting given the work of luman and others about how in small villages there was confidence among people since they knew how to trust each other as we have moved to Urban places where people don't know each other and reputation is more minimal we have to move to regime of trust and and trust we need to be able to decide how much actually we earn from trusting people relative to situation where we are more kind of uh watchful uh and in that regard we don't have really good answers to what should be done in such context
+In light of the work of Luman and others, it is notable that in small villages, people had confidence in one another because they knew each other well and could trust each other.
+However, in urban areas, where people don’t know each other, reputation plays a smaller role.
+We need to establish a trustworthy system where we can decide to what extent we can rely on others in specific situations.

 Jurisprudential relevancy of voluntary compliance and internalization

-The jurisprudential implications of voluntary compliance and internalized motivations for legal adherence have been subjects of extensive debate in legal philosophy.
-This discourse reflects a fundamental tension between promoting virtue through law and protecting individual rights and freedoms.
+Legal philosophers have extensively debated the implications of voluntarily complying with the law and internal motivations for adhering to it.
+This discussion highlights a fundamental tension between advocating for virtue through law and safeguarding individual rights and freedoms.